 Anyone can make an anonymous hotline report by calling 1-800-392-3738.
 One has to do so, however, in good faith.
 It may or may not be investigated given the information provided and information that may already be in the hands of the Children's Division of the Missouri Department of Social Services.
 The Missouri Department of Health indicates that child sexual abuse and physical abuse is one of the most underreported of all crimes.
 The law (Missouri Revised Statutes 210.109-210.166) errs on the side of reporting vs. not reporting.
 There is immunity for those who are reporting in good faith and without ill intent.
 Here is the information you will need if you report:

 You will also be asked:

-If you are not sure it is abuse or neglect, you can call the local Children's Division office (telephone number on next page) to discuss your concerns.
+If you are not sure it is abuse or neglect, you can call the local Children's Division office (telephone number below) to discuss your concerns.
 They can advise you whether or not to call the hotline.
 They can also give you advice that might help you help the family in crisis.

 You are encouraged to consult with your department head/immediate supervisor and/or other persons on campus who have additional expertise in this area (see list below) in order to develop a course of action that may include no action taken.

 You will not be making a determination regarding the outcome if you choose to report.
 The Children's Division decides whether or not there is enough information to investigate.
 Hotline calls where there is an identified reporter hold more weight than an anonymous call.

 Pay close attention to how this information comes to you.
 Use probing skills for further clarification.
 For example, if a student tells you that they are concerned that their child "might" be abused/neglected, that probably is not sufficient enough information to report.